bharath19-gs/vsdriscv/README.md

 # Introduction to RISC-V ISA

-A RISC-V ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
-Each base integer instruction set is characterized by
+A RISC-V(pronounced “risk-five”) ISA is defined as a base integer ISA, which must be present in any implementation, plus optional extensions to the base ISA.
-  1. Width of the integer registers (XLEN)
+Each base integer instruction set is characterized by the width of the integer registers and the corresponding size of the address space and by the number of integer registers.
+There are two primary base integer variants, RV32I and RV64I.<br>
-  2. Corresponding size of the address space
+(XLEN)-  We use the term XLEN to refer to the width of an integer register in bits (either 32 or 64).<br>
-  3. Number of integer registers (32 in RISC-V)
+The other ISA's are RV32E(subset variant of the RV32I base instruction set) and RV128I(XLEN = 128).

 More details on RISC-V ISA can be obtained [here](https://github.com/riscv/riscv-isa-manual/releases/download/draft-20200727-8088ba4/riscv-spec.pdf).